 - Carry all documents: Always have originals and photocopies ready.

-- Double-check details: Make sure your name, address, and other details are correct in the KYC form.
+- Double-check details: Ensure that your name, address, and other information are accurate in the KYC form.

 - Save your CKYC number: Write it down or store it safely in your phone/email.